COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <br>

 <div style="text-align: justify">
-We used an analysis based on the speed at which mobility patterns have changed by looking at individual locations (at the local authority level) at the beginning and end of each period and calculating the slope of the line segment that links the two positions. **Figure 4** shows how this is done.
+We used an analysis based on the speed at which mobility patterns have changed by looking at individual locations (at the local authority level) at the beginning and end of each period and calculating the slope of the line segment that links the two positions. <strong>Figure 4</strong> shows how this is done.
 In summary, the larger the degree of change in mobility, the steeper the line segment.
-We have 3 basic cases shown in **Figures 4(A), 4(B) and 4(C)** representing an increase of mobility levels, no change, and a decrease, respectively.
+We have 3 basic cases shown in <strong>Figures 4(A), 4(B) and 4(C)</strong> representing an increase of mobility levels, no change, and a decrease, respectively.
 After doing this, each location has a slope associated with it for each of the four periods.
 </div>

 <br>